Graduate Route

 For further information, please refer to the websites below:

-The Home Office has commissioned the independent Migration Advisory Committee to review the Graduate route visa by 14 May 2024 so changes may be expected in the future, we have not received any information of possible changes to the route.
+The Home Office has announced it will commission the independent Migration Advisory Committee to review the Graduate route visa so changes may be expected in the future, but at this stage it has just been announced that there will be a review and the review may last until at least late 2024, we have not received any information of possible changes to the route.
 To keep updated please read the House of Commons Library briefing